Lunariz/ChakaPanda/readme.txt

 Chaka Panda

 Looking for an executable?
-Download the game here: http://bit.ly/1SwTfkD
+Download the game here: http://tinyurl.com/ChakaPanda
 Warning: the executable contains some bugs that do not appear when running the source code.
-Still working on that!

 The Goal
 Chaka Panda was commissioned by KlasseTV, during Project Agile Development (PAD).